What is Duolingo?

 Use Duolingo with travel

 If you are going to visit a foreign country, you can use Duolingo for just a week or two before you go.
 That way you will learn the essentials like hi, please, thank you, and bye.
-When you are able to use some basic words the locals will appreciate the effort!
+When you are able to use some basic words the locals you meet will appreciate the effort!
+If you can find a language exchange, it’s a great place to practice the skills.

 Know the shortcomings